TTB COLA Processing Times

 - Are these official TTB numbers?

 - TTB is the official source for the current snapshot.
-COLA Cloud republishes snapshots of public TTB values as historical open data.
+COLA Cloud republishes archived public TTB snapshots as historical open data.

 - Do processing times include corrections?